-The Chaudhuri, Goldberg, Jia [2003] paper is on line at www.econ.yale.edu/~pg87/TRIPS.pdf.
 Admittedly, Lanjouw is one of the analysts that, albeit in a very tentative form, have advanced the idea that patent adoption may help poor countries by making price discrimination more effective.
 A substantially more robust statement in this direction can be found, in Maskus [2001].
-The paper focuses mostly on parallel imports and advocates the strange charity argument according to which rich countries should be allowed to export drugs to poor ones when the prices are higher in the poorer than in the richer countries, but not vice versa.
-Which piece of economic logic and which social welfare function support this asymmetric free trade rule escapes us.
+The paper focuses mostly on parallel imports and advocates the strange charity argument according to which rich countries should be allowed to export drugs to poor ones when the prices are higher in the poorer than in the richer countries, or at best equal, but not vice versa.
+Which piece of economic logic and which social welfare function support this asymmetric free trade rule escapes us, but maybe we missed the whole point.
 Why this would be "benevolent" toward poor countries, is even more mysterious.
 To see why we say so, try applying the same logic to agricultural products.
-Oops, that is exactly what the EU agricultural trade policy amounts to!
+That is exactly what the EU agricultural trade policy amounts to.